 The figure below shows the domain name policies used by some of the ccTLDs in the world as mapped into the four different policy categories.
-(This is an ongoing survey, ccTLDs who wish to participate can find information at www.norid.no/bakgrunn/policy-survey.en.html.)
 To place the domain name policies correctly on the scale of requirements for applicants a value has been computed for each policy depending on how many of the three following items the policy requires from the applicant:

-a requirement for the applicant to have a local presence in the geographic area the top level domain corresponds to (requiring an administrative contact in the country counts as having half fullfilled this requirement).
+- a requirement for the applicant to have a local presence in the geographic area the top level domain corresponds to (requiring an administrative contact in the country counts as having half fulfilled this requirement).